![]() | |

 Preoccupied

-with her task, Sevenah didn’t notice when the new visitor approached her bedside.
+with her task, Sevenah didn’t notice when the new visitor approached her

-the lady calmly shushed her.
+gasped, but the lady calmly shushed her.

 “It’s